christopherandrade1/NetworkTrafficAnalysis/README.md

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project involves the installation and configuration of Wireshark on an Ubuntu system to enable non-super users belonging to the Wireshark group to capture and analyze network packets.
+The primary focus is on using Wireshark to capture Ethernet packets, identify HTTPS traffic, detect IP addresses of visited web pages, and filter out specific IP addresses from packet captures.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>Linux</b>

-<h2>Environments Used </h2>

-- <b>Windows 10</b>
-- <b>Oracle VirtualBox</b>
-- <b>Ubuntu</b>
 - <b>Wireshark</b>
 - <b>Firefox</b>

-<h2>Program walk-through:</h2>
+<h2>Environment Used </h2>

+- <b>Ubuntu</b>

+<h2>Project Overview:</h2>

 <p align="center">
-Launch the utility: <br/>
+Install Wireshark: <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />